H2Cyber/VolDiff/README.md

 VolDiff Malware Memory Footprint Analysis
 ==========================================

-VolDiff is a quick malware analysis tool based on Volatility.
+VolDiff is a malware analysis tool based on Volatility.

 Directions:
 -----------